All You Need to Know Before Visiting Schonbrunn Palace

 Their names hint at their unique features, and their appearance confirms it.

 These rooms have a stunning fusion of Asian and European design elements.
-And visiting it, you must be ready to witness some of the most exquisite examples of cross-cultural architecture in Vienna!
+Visiting them, you must be ready to witness some of the most exquisite examples of cross-cultural architecture in Vienna!

 One of the most striking features of the Oval and Round Chinese Rooms are the wall panels adorned with gold and porcelain.
 These panels were made using a unique East Asian technique called Maki-e, which is a form of Japanese lacquer art.